-At Digital Resource, we believe that Facebook ads for dentists are the fuel that can propel your practice to new heights.
+At Digital Resource, we believe that Facebook ads are the fuel that can propel your practice to new heights.
 Today, we're here to show you how.

 Before we address why you should use Facebook ads for dentists, we must first define what Facebook Ads are.